adekanbipedro/BackEnd_CRUD/README.md

 Make your changes and test thoroughly.
 Create a pull request with a clear description of your changes.

 Thank you for using this CRUD project!
-If you have any questions or need further assistance, please feel free to contact the project maintainers.
+If you have any questions or need further assistance, please feel free to contact me.

 Happy coding!